Torneo del Interior: Overview

 The original tournament was held from 1998 to 2004, being re-launched in 2009, in an effort to bring provincial clubs to the same level as the teams from Buenos Aires.

 Buenos Aires clubs do not participate in this competition so they take part in the Top 12 organised by the URBA.
 From 2013 on, the top nine teams from the Torneo del Interior qualify for the Nacional de Clubes, where they compete with the top seven teams from the Torneo de la URBA.

 Format

 The "Torneo del Interior A" is contested by 16 clubs from the best placed teams of predetermined seven regional tournaments.
 Teams are divided into four zones, playing each other in a double round-robin tournament.
 Teams with the most points in each zone advance to quarter finals, concluding with semi-finals and a final.

 In 2018, Uruguayan club Montevideo Cricket took part of the tournament by invitation.

-Championships
+Champions

 Below is the list of finals contested from 1998 to date: